HammerDuJour/blesensor/design.md

 Tasks
 --------------
-- [ ] Create daily log files.
+- [x] Create daily log files.
+   - Actually using hourly now but this is configurable.
-- [ ] Push daily log files to Dropbox.
+- [x] Push daily log files to Dropbox.
+- [ ] Test the Dropbox data API as an alternative to files.